microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - DMVs

+**Other Monitoring Methods**

+Alerts
+Intelligent Insights

+TODO: This is in preview.
+Do we want to cover it? https://docs.microsoft.com/en-us/azure/sql-database/sql-database-intelligent-insights

 sys.dm_exec_requests can be used to see wait types, duration, and wait resources for any active request.
 This DMV also works across Azure SQL.
 There can be some wait types that are unique to Azure SQL which can be found at XXXXXX...

 Some of the more common new wait type values new to Azure SQL are: